meanwise-eng/meanwise-server/docs/post.md

 * **Logic:** `Authorization Token Required`

- Let's a user to post a story.
+ Lets a user to post a story.
 Token would be required in request header.

 * **Request:**